 1. Don’t treat the dorm shopping list like a K-12 school supply list

-My daughter’s college mailed a “What to Bring” checklist with seven categories and 82 items.
+My teen’s college mailed a “What to Bring” checklist with seven categories and 82 items.
 Our advice—do not treat this like the supply lists from your child’s elementary school where, scavenger hunt-style, you dutifully checked off each item while wheeling a cart through Staples.

 Instead, concentrate on the most important items, true college dorm essentials.
 Everything can be picked up on move-in day or ordered online.
 Before you grab your keys or take out your credit card to add to your online cart, look at Dorm Room Shopping: 50 Questions to Answer, First.
 We guarantee it will save you time, money, and aggravation.